CDP Ukraine Humanitarian Crisis Recovery FundSupport this Fund

 (Photo: From Feb.
 24 to March 1, 2022, more than 410,000 Ukrainians entered Poland.
 Credit: Polish Border Guard via Twitter)

 CDP’s Ukraine Humanitarian Crisis Recovery Fund focuses on addressing humanitarian needs that arise, particularly among the most vulnerable, marginalized and at-risk populations, such as internally-displaced peoples (IDPs) and refugees, women and children, people with disabilities, older people, LGBTQIA+ populations, and the Roma community.

 Medium and long-term recovery

-This Fund will focus on medium- and long-term recovery, ensuring access to basic services and strengthening the protection of those affected by the humanitarian crisis and COVID-19.
-This encompasses different sectors, including education, food, health, protection, shelter, water, sanitation and hygiene.
+This Fund’s focus is on medium- and long-term recovery, ensuring access to basic services and strengthening the protection of those affected by the humanitarian crisis, especially marginalized and at-risk populations.
+This encompasses different sectors, including education, livelihoods and food, health, protection, shelter, and water, sanitation and hygiene.

-The programmatic expertise of CDP’s board, advisory council and staff, paired with an extensive network of international humanitarian experts, guide our grantmaking strategy.
+The programmatic expertise of CDP’s staff, board and advisory council, paired with an extensive network of international humanitarian experts, guide our grantmaking strategy.